-NaNots are a new nano-medical platform consisting of in vivo “scavengers” that remove specific circulating molecular signals or signal inhibitors that drive or enable disease progression.
-NaNots can potentially treat a broad range of diseases.
-Our first NaNot – currently undergoing animal trials – is a scavenger of one class of tumor-generated immune inhibitors, as a treatment for solid tumor cancers.
+NaNots are a new nano-medical platform consisting of in vivo “extractors” that deplete from blood specific molecular signals or signal inhibitors that drive or enable disease progression.

 NaNots are based on several interrelated disciplines, including cell signaling, oncology, immunology, biochemistry and nano engineering, among others.
 Our team is interdisciplinary and is guided by world-class advisors.
-We build on thousands of published studies – some of which will soon be posted here – and are also running our own target analyses and clinical studies in addition to our core engineering efforts.
+We build on thousands of published studies and are also running our own target analyses and clinical studies in addition to our core engineering program.

 What’s a NaNot?

-NaNots are injectable nanoparticles that “scavenge” aberrant cell signals and/or signal inhibitors circulating in blood, which drive virtually all major diseases, including all solid tumor cancers and autoimmune diseases.
+NaNots are injectable nanoparticles that “extract” specific aberrant cell signals or signal inhibitors circulating in blood, which drive virtually all non-genetic diseases, including solid tumor cancers and autoimmune diseases.

 NaNots can be “programmed” to treat different diseases by changing the signals/inhibitors they capture.